Left and Center: Christopher circa, 1984

 Height and Weight: 5’11” and 135 pounds

-Distinguishing Characteristics: White Male, Brown hair, Hazel eyes, Christopher has moles on both of his arms and on the upper right side of his chest, his hair was light in color at the time of his disappearance, Christopher might use the nickname “Chris”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Hazel eyes, Christopher has moles on both of his arms and on the upper right side of his chest, his hair was light in color at the time of his disappearance, Christopher might use the nickname “Chris”

 Clothing/Jewelry Description: A long sleeved brown plaid shirt, a pair of blue jeans, a leather Western styled belt with the inscription “Chris” on the buckle, red laced Nike hiking shoes, and a black digital wrist watch